-As cultures and shopping habits differ across the globe, so do delivery and return preferences, with each having important differences companies need to consider.
+As cultures and shopping habits differ across the globe, so do delivery and return preferences.

 The range of delivery options is one of the most important factors consumers will take into consideration when purchasing online, with the speed of delivery playing a key part in a customer’s decision making.
 Online buyers tend to expect parcels to be delivered within three to five days, whilst in Eastern Europe, shoppers are more willing to pay more for a faster delivery.